japaneseTemmie/MusicBot.py-2.0/README.md

 Notes
 - Changing any value will require a restart to take effect.
 See [Troubleshooting](#troubleshooting) to see how to properly restart.
-- Some config keys are automatically recreated at startup if missing.
+- Most config keys are automatically recreated at startup if missing.

 Example activity config: